JOHNSTOWN HISTORICAL SOCIETY

 On March 14, 1826 Isaac became a Masonic Lodge member in Johnstown, Licking County, Ohio.
 Although he was present for this March meeting, he later became a member by card (meaning not in person).
 Another article from the local Johnstown Independent newspaper provided brief bios of the original members of Johnstown's earliest Masonic organization.
 It states the following:

-Born in Pennsylvania in 1800, came to Ohio with his father, Ebenezer Williams, in 1810.
-He died in California, 1856.
+BRO.
+ISAAC WILLIAMS Born in Pennsylvania in 1800, came to Ohio with his father, Ebenezer Williams, in 1810.
+He died in California, 1856. |

-Isaac's early membership as a Johnstown, Ohio Mason in 1826 must have always been an important aspect of his life.
+Isaac's early membership as a Johnstown, Ohio Mason in 1826 must have always been an important aspect of is life.
 One of his last requests at Rancho Chino was to be interred with Masonic honors.
 Thus, on September 15, 1856 the Los Angeles Lodge No. 42 of F. & A. Masons convened a special meeting to offer their condolences for their Masonic brother, Isaac Williams.

 Isaac Goes West

 At age 27, Isaac got the "Go West, young man" bug and made a decision to leave his family and try his luck further west.
 He most likely left his home and traveled south to the Ohio River and onto the MIssouri River to Franklin in Howard County, Missouri.
 Franklin was often considered as the starting point for the Santa Fe Trail.
 Isaac probably followed this trail to New Mexico because documentation shows that he received a license to trap beaver from the New Mexico governor on August 31, 1826.
 Thus, his first job could be listed as an American fur trapper.
-No doubt, trapping was a skill he learned while growing up in primitive Licking County, Ohio.
+No doubt, trapping was a skill he learned while growing up in primitive Licking County, Ohio. |

 Isaac's American Trapper Days

-In May 1830, Powell "Pauline" Weaver (famous trapper and explorer) left Fort Smith, Arkansas for the west with a party of 42-43 men.
+In May 1830, Powell "Pauline" Weaver (famous trapper and explorer) left Fort Smith, Arkansas for the West with a party of 42-43 men.
 Isaac Williams was part of this group.
 They arrived at Taos, New Mexico late in the year of 1830.
-Trader William Becknell had noted that the newly independent republic of Mexico was open to trade and settlement by Americans and others in its remote northern departments (territories) and thus, a trail was developed from Franklin, Boone Township, Howard County, Missouri to Santa Fe, New Mexico.
+Trader William Becknell had noted that the newly independent republic of Mexico was open to trade and settlement by Americans and others in its remote northern departments (territories) and thus, a trail was developed from Franklin, Boone Township, Howard County, Missouri to Santa Fe, New Mexico. |

 A handwritten document reports that on June 23, 1831 Isaac Williams was baptized in Taos, New Mexico.

 Williams appears to have remained as a trapper until the fall of 1831 when he joined a party of some thirty-seven men, headed by Ewing Young (1796-1841), which traveled to California.
-They reached Los Angeles, California in April, 1832.
+They reached Los Angeles, California in April, 1832. |

 Isaac Settles in California

 After reaching Los Angeles, California in 1832, Williams did not return to his trapping days.
 Instead he settled in Los Angeles and worked as a laborer while living in an adobe house he built on the east side of Main Street near Temple Street.
 About 1834, he entered a trading partnership with Jacob P. Leese, another Pennsylvanian, that lasted about two years.
+As a successful merchant, Isaac built the single story adobe Bella Union in 1835 and operated it as a store.
+He hired three of his fellow Americans to build the one-story adobe structure.
+Williams lived inside the Bella Union and sold goods shipped in from New England.
+In 1851 a second story was added and a third story was added in 1869. |

 Early California Census Information